How to end a while loop in Python

 Program continues...

-In Python, a while loop can have an optional else block that runs only when the loop terminates naturally—meaning its condition becomes false.
-It’s a clean way to execute code after a loop finishes without being interrupted by a break statement.
+Python's while loop has an optional else clause that might seem unusual at first.
+This block of code executes only when the loop terminates because its condition becomes false.
+It’s a clean way to run code after a loop finishes its full course without being interrupted.

 Creating a loop controller function